≡ Menu

 • Mutual of Omaha

 Mutual of Omaha has been in business for over a century.
-It offers whole life, universal life, term life and accidental death policies.
-Mutual of Omaha offers small whole life policies that do not require you to take a medical exam to qualify for them.
+It offers whole life, universal life, term life, and accidental death policies.
+Mutual of Omaha provides small whole-life policies that do not require you to take a medical exam to qualify for them.

 A downside to such policies is that they have smaller death benefits than fully underwritten policies.